Tanushree Banerjee

 project image Towards Efficient Frame Sampling Strategies for Video Action Recognition

-Tanushree Banerjee*, Ameya Vaidya*, Brian Lou*, Olga Russakovsky
+Tanushree Banerjee*, Ameya Vaidya*, Brian Lou*.
+Advisor: Olga Russakovsky

 Computer Vision Course Project, Spring 2023